jochster/starter-hugo-research-group-iloc/content/authors/brenner/_index.md

 superuser: false

 # Role/position
-role: professor at the Institute of Cartography and Geoinformatics, Leibniz University Hannover.
+role: Professor at the Institute of Cartography and Geoinformatics

 # Organizations/Affiliations
 organizations: